Date 02 Dec 2025

 Lucid dreams can be induced by implementing practices such as dream journaling and performing “reality checks” when awake, or using techniques such as waking up intermittently during sleep, for example.

-While research is currently limited, some studies show that lucid dreaming may have benefits for our wellbeing, helping to reduce symptoms of mental health conditions such as anxiety and PTSD.
+While research is currently limited, some studies show1 that lucid dreaming may have benefits for our wellbeing, helping to reduce symptoms of mental health conditions such as anxiety and post-traumatic stress disorder (PTSD).

 The Science On Lucid Dreams